sentenial/developer-docs/pages/prodEmandates/em_token.md

 An E-Mandate token is a session ID that is the starting point for your electronic mandate.

+{% include important.html content="An E-Mandate token has an expiry date / time-to-live (TTL) of 30 days from its creation date." %}

 The Token encapsulates the following:

 * Your Merchant configurations (Signing Method, UI customisations, Debtor/Payer Input Allowed, etc.)